Skip to content

 • Local folder: /mnt/dietpi_userdata/downloads/complete

-NZBGet service logs can be viewed with the following command:
+Logs can be viewed with the following commands:

 journalctl -u nzbget